 Just about every day, as wine o'clock approaches, you can find me uncorking or unscrewing a new wine adventure.
-Being a wine enthusiast, a wine blogger, and someone who appreciates and enjoys the liquid expression of a place, a person’s vision, and Mother Nature’s influence -- I find wine to be one of the most intriguing beverages out there.
-For me, it is an area of interest where there is always something new to taste and learn.
+Being a wine enthusiast, a wine writer, and someone who appreciates the liquid expression of place, a person’s vision, and Mother Nature’s influence, I find wine to be one of the most intriguing beverages out there.
+It is an area of interest where you never run out of great people to meet and new things to taste and learn.